nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **13. Edit a student**

-To edit a student, you must make a `patch` method in the https://concept-a-api-2.onrender.com/students/:studentId route, passing the student id in place of `:studentId` with the body of the message with the following format:
+To edit a student, you must make a `PATCH` method in the `/students/:studentId` route, passing the student id in place of `:studentId` with the body of the message with the following format:

 ```bash
 {